sashaTen/studyapp/README.md

 Go  for   pre-trained   language  models . .. smaller-scale tasks, work with smaller datasets, or focus on optimization techniques.
 However, for more resource-intensive tasks, consider accessing cloud-based platforms or using systems with more powerful hardware configurations.

+..imgine   you   can    distill   from    llm   to   slm   and  llm   is   alraedy   rag   applied .
+can  this   method   imrove  the     sml    .   and    how  much   in comparison  to the fine tuning   slm   or  distilling  step  by   step    .     is   adapted  llm  better    teacher  for   the  slm  than not   adapted one    for  deployment  ?

+...

+links  usefull  :

 Fine-Tuning Large Language Models with Hugging Face and DeepSpeed:

 https://www.databricks.com/blog/fine-tuning-large-language-models-hugging-face-and-deepspeed